bitflags/bitflags/README.md

 ## Rust Version Support

-The minimum supported Rust version is 1.56.0.
+The minimum supported Rust version is documented in the `Cargo.toml` file.
 This may be bumped in minor releases as necessary.